-- Token Mini-Moe: Pretty self explanatory seeing how all other major or secondary female characters in the series is either a teenager or an adult not counting the shrunk Haibara.
+- Token Mini-Moe: Pretty self explanatory seeing how any other major or secondary female character in the series is either a teenager or an adult not counting the shrunk Haibara.

 - Big Eater: Eats a lot for his age.
 Although he is fat.